sassanostvar/hopperscapes/README.md

 HopperScapes is in active development.
 Please see [STATUS.md](STATUS.md) for details.

 ## Credits
-[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) was conceived, planned, and executed by [Sassan Ostvar](sassanostvar.github.io).
+[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) was conceived, designed, planned, and executed by [Sassan Ostvar](sassanostvar.github.io).

 ## Contact
 Contributions and collaborations are most welcome.
 Please reach out to [Sassan Ostvar](sassanostvar.github.io).